nextgis/docs_ngcom/source/collector.rst

 This a short version of a Web GIS administrator check-list.
 Follow the steps to get your data collection up and running.

-1. Formulate a list of attributes of feature that you're going to collect/descibe in the field.
+1. Formulate a list of attributes of feature that you're going to collect and describe in the field.
 2. Install NextGIS Software on your desktop.
 3. Create a Web GIS at nextgis.com, make sure you're on Premium.
-4. Run Formbuilder.
+4. Run NextGIS Formbuilder, unlock Pro.
 Create a form, set field aliases for readability.
-5. Use Formbuilder to send your form to Web GIS.
+5. Upload your form to your Web GIS.
 This will create a vector layer with style.
 6. Create an account to send data from NextGIS Collector app.
 For example:
    Full name: Collector.
 Login: Collector.
 Password.
 Description: NextGIS Collector Account.
 Groups:Administrator.
 7. Create a basemap in your Web GIS.
 Search by 'OpenStreetMap'.
 Select OpenStreetMap Standard aka Mapnik.